marcosivni/SiREN/README.md

 # SiREN v2.0
 ## _The Similarity Retrieval Engine v2.0_

 SIREN is a *middleware* software for Relational Database Management Systems proposed by [Barioni et al. (2006)][sirenpaper].
-SIREN's core ideas are *(i)* the seamlessly extension of the SQL language towards similarity searching, and *(ii)* the definition of a proper extension for *selection* and *join* operators.
+SIREN's core ideas are *(i)* the seamless extension of the SQL language towards similarity searching, and *(ii)* the definition of a proper extension for *selection* and *join* operators.
 Such concepts were further extended by [theoretical][sirenopt] and [experimental][medfmisir] studies.

-The first SIREN implementation provides an extension for DDL commands involving attributes compared by similarity as well as an interpreter for `SELECT` commands whose *selection* predicates involving similarity were solved by the interpreter and translated into `IN`-list conditions.
-The SIREN implementation in this repository:
+The first SIREN implementation provided an extension for DDL commands involving comparisons by similarity and an interpreter for `SELECT` commands.
+The *selection* predicates involving similarity were solved by the interpreter and translated into `IN`-list conditions.
+The implementation in this repository:

 1. Modifies the [SIREN grammar][newgrammar];
 2. Adds support for sub-selects (See [query examples][examples]);